-Watermelon Shark Instructions:
+Make a Watermelon Shark

 - If the watermelon is dusty, give it a quick wash and dry with a towel.

-- Use a small knife or Exacto knife to carefully cut out teeth.
-To do this, cut a shallow outline (about 1″) around the mouth, only cutting through the green rind.
+- Use a smaller utility knife or Exacto knife to carefully cut out teeth.
+To do this, score a shallow outline (about 1") around the mouth, only cutting through the green rind.

 - Remember the 1/3 of the watermelon that you cut off?
-Use that to cut out fins.
-Attach fins with toothpicks.
+Use that to cut out a dorsal fin and fins.

-- Draw an eye on with a permanent marker.
+- Attach fins with toothpicks.
+Draw an eye on with a permanent marker.